 It can also cause the plant to begin to flower if you don’t remove the leaves, though you only want the leaves, in most cases, not the flowers.

-If the plant begins to flower, it will stop growing leaves, which is the opposite of what you want to do.
+If the plant begins to flower, it will soon set seed.
+At this time it will stop growing leaves which is the opposite of what you want to do.

 Step 4: Storing Basil

 If you aren’t ready to use the fresh basil, you can learn how to dry basil.
 Then you can have dry basil in your cabinet at all times.

 Another thing you can do with your basil is to freeze the leaves.
 Other ways to use basil are in a vinegar solution.
 You can also use basil leaves in oil.